Friday, October 28, 2016

 San Miguel de Allende - 2008, L Lock photo

-Beauty-School altar Yucatan Living
+Atar Yucatan Living

-Many tourists seeking a Day of the Dead experience head for rural indigenous communities in states such as Michoacán where cemeteries overflow with flowers, candles, color, and emotion.
+Many tourists seeking a Day of the Dead experience head for rural indigenous communities in states such as Michoacán, where cemeteries overflow with flowers, candles, color, and emotion.

-Here on Isla the municipality has created several new events to attract tourists to the Día de los Muertos.
+Here on Isla, the municipality has created several new events to attract tourists to the Día de Los Muertos.

-Getty Images - Yucatan Expat
+Yucatan Expat

 October 30th is the Magical Night of the Souls in the main square by City Hall, with troupes of folkloric dancers.

-On November 2nd The Parade of Silence, for the passage of the souls begins at the old cemetery at the north end of Hidalgo Avenue at six in the evening.
+On November 2nd, The Parade of Silence, for the passage of the souls, begins at the old cemetery at the north end of Hidalgo Avenue at six in the evening.
 The route will take the participants down Hidalgo to Lopez Mateos and then culminate at the Casa de la Cultura.

 November 2nd Festival de las Animas